EX-XDRiVER/Chart-Documentation/mods.md

 -- There are two kinds of mod initialization calls, "Mod" and "Ease".
 --
 -- For basic mods, first we need to call the container object which stores all of our chart mods.
--- To call this object's method, we use 'xdrv.Mod'.
+-- To call this object's method, we use 'xdrv.Mod' or 'xdrv.Set'.
 -- The arguments it takes are:
 -- - The mod name
 -- - The value to set the mod to